Table of Contents

 - Muscle and bone pain

-An often-overlooked threat when going through withdrawals is that of dehydration, often due to vomiting and diarrhea.
-This dehydration can become serious enough that it can lay the foundation for seizures in at-risk individuals.
+An often-overlooked threat when going through withdrawals is dehydration, often due to vomiting and diarrhea.
+This dehydration can become serious enough to lay the foundation for seizures in at-risk individuals.
 Sometimes these seizures can be deadly.

 Fentanyl Withdrawal Symptoms Timeline

-The fentanyl withdrawal symptoms timeline will be different for each individual user, and will also be a product of their abuse profile and their unique physical composition and metabolism.
+The fentanyl withdrawal symptoms timeline will differ for each user and will also be a product of their abuse profile and unique physical composition and metabolism.
 Users that attempt withdrawals solo will generally face a more intense and uncomfortable or painful withdrawal process, while those that leverage professional addiction assistance will often find that they experience a less uncomfortable process.

-With professional medical help, the individual may even be able to be weaned off of the fentanyl, or experience a medically-assisted detox.
-This can take extra time, so it may last several days or even weeks longer depending on the tapering of the dosage, and it can be done in a clean environment with medical care standing by to help with any complications.
+With professional medical help, the individual may even be able to be weaned off of fentanyl or experience a medically-assisted detox.
+This can take extra time so that it may last several days or even weeks longer, depending on the tapering of the dosage.
+Additionally, it can be done in a clean environment with medical care standing by to help with complications.

-Most cases of fentanyl withdrawal will last about a week, or 5-7 days on average, while some more extreme cases can go much longer, however, this excludes the first 48-72 hours after stopping usage, where the initial detox will begin.
-It is relatively uncommon for the peak of the withdrawal symptom to last more than 14 days no matter the abuse profile or drug history of the individual.
+Most cases of fentanyl withdrawal will last about a week, or 5-7 days on average, while some more extreme cases can go much longer.
+However, this excludes the first 48-72 hours after stopping usage, where the initial detox will begin.
+It is relatively uncommon for the peak of the withdrawal symptom to last more than 14 days, no matter the individual’s abuse profile or drug history.
 Sometimes the individual will be eligible for a medically-assisted detox, which can cut the detox time down considerably and allow the individual to begin the rest of the fentanyl withdrawal process.

 Detoxing with medical assistance uses one of several specific drugs to prevent the system receptors from receiving meaningful amounts of opioids, most frequently using opioid agonists.
 The two most commonly used drugs are buprenorphine and naloxone, which are a partial opioid agonist and a complete opioid receptor blocker, respectively.
-Administration of either of these substances will drastically shorten the detox and withdrawal timeline.
+Either of these substances will drastically shorten the detox and withdrawal timeline.

-Buprenorphine will bind to opioid receptors and help to lessen the withdrawal symptoms, but it does not give any opioid high, and naloxone blocks the receptors completely so that opioids cannot interact with the system at all.
-The downside to using these is that the sudden shock of medical detox can be very stressful on the body, and so it is often only prescribed for users who are in relatively good physical condition otherwise.
+Buprenorphine will bind to opioid receptors and help to lessen the withdrawal symptoms.
+Still, it does not give any opioid high, and naloxone blocks the receptors completely, so opioids cannot interact with the system.
+The downside to using these is that the sudden shock of medical detox can be very stressful on the body.
+So it is often only prescribed for users who are in relatively good physical condition otherwise.

 How To Mitigate The Withdrawal Symptoms Experienced When Detoxing From Fentanyl

-If you or a loved one may be experiencing fentanyl withdrawal symptoms, that could indicate that there is an active addiction.
-Without experienced, professional help the withdrawal symptoms can be incredibly intense, often leading to relapse.
+If you or a loved one may be experiencing fentanyl withdrawal symptoms, that could indicate an active addiction.
+Without experienced, professional help, withdrawal symptoms can be incredibly intense, often leading to relapse.
 The best first step is to reach out and speak confidentially with a local addiction specialist and begin building a treatment plan.

 Not only will you be able to complete the detox and withdrawal stages in a comfortable and safe environment, but you will have medical supervision to help guard against complications.
 This can put you on the road to a long and successful recovery.